 Ferry Trip To Polruan.

 The Fowey to Polruan ferry is a passenger service.
 It departs from Fowey Town Quay (that’s the big square in Fowey, you can’t miss it) or Whitehouse Pier, which is along the Esplanade.
-Polruan has it’s own unspoilt charm and if you have the time, it’s worth having a little stroll.
+Polruan has it’s own unspoilt charm and if you have the time, it’s worth discovering it for yourself.

 Have you been to Fowey?
 What do you love the most about this lovely coastal village?